hov1417/picotcpls/README.md

 `is_primary` sets this address as the default. `settopeer` tells TCPLS to announce this address to the peer.
-If this connection is a server-side connection, and if this function is called before the hanshake, then TCPLS will send this address as part of a new EncryptedExtension.
-The client application is advertised of the new address through an connection event mechanism that we will discuss below.
+If this connection is a server-side connection, and if this function is called before the handshake, then TCPLS will send this address as part of a new EncryptedExtension.
+The client application is advertised of the new address through a connection event mechanism that we will discuss below.

 If this function called before the handshake and the connection is client-side, then the information will be sent as part of the first data